hereabran/traveloka-takehome-test/README.md

 ### Limitations:

-- The provided application is a simple Hello World HTTP application and does not represent a real-world production application with complex functionality.
+- The provided application is a simple RestAPI CRUD contact application and does not represent a real-world production application with complex functionality.
 - The Docker image build assumes a specific Python version (3.9) and may not be compatible with other versions without modification.
 - The deployment and load testing processes described in the repository are simplified and may not cover all aspects of a production-ready setup, such as security configurations, monitoring, and logging.
 - The provided automation scripts are basic and may not handle all possible edge cases or error scenarios.